August von Mackensen: Early life and career

-Mackensen impressed Kaiser Wilhelm II, who ordered that Mackensen be given command from 17 June 1893 of the 1st Life Hussars Regiment (Leib-Husaren-Regiment Nr.
-1) to which he became à la suite when he left its command on 27 January 1898 and so he often wore the distinctive death's head uniform thereafter.
-Mackensen was surprised by his next posting, as adjutant to Wilhelm II because he was the first commoner to hold that position.
-For the next three-and-a-half years, he shadowed the Kaiser and met the high and mighty of Germany, the rest of Europe and the Middle East.
+Mackensen impressed Kaiser Wilhelm II, who ordered that he be given command of the 1st Life Hussars Regiment (Leib-Husaren-Regiment Nr.
+1) from 17 June 1893, and when he left its command on 27 January 1898 he was retained à la suite, often wearing the distinctive death's head uniform thereafter.
+Mackensen, then became adjutant to Wilhelm II, the first commoner to hold that position.
+For the next three-and-a-half years, he shadowed the Kaiser and met the high and mighty of Germany, the rest of Europe and the Near East.
 His sons were schooled with the Kaiser's.
 Mackensen was ennobled on the Kaiser's 40th birthday, 27 January 1899, and became August von Mackensen.

 Next, he received the command of the newly created Life Hussar Brigade (Leib-Husaren-Brigade) from 1901 to 1903, and from 1903 to 1908, he commanded the 36th Division in Danzig.

 His wife died in 1905, and two years later, he married Leonie von der Osten, who was 22 years old.
 When Schlieffen retired in 1906, Mackensen was considered as a possible successor, but the position went to Helmuth von Moltke the Younger.
 In 1908, Mackensen was given command of the XVII Army Corps, headquartered in Danzig.
 The Crown Prince was placed under his command, and the Kaiser asked Mackensen to keep an eye on the young man and to teach him to ride properly.